Walk Your Way to a Healthier You: Tai Chi Walking for Weight Loss

 Keeping the Weight Off for Good

-- Managing stress helps stop emotional eating.
+• Managing stress helps manage emotional eating habits.

-- You become more aware of your body, which helps you make healthier choices.
+• You become more aware of your body, which helps you make healthier choices.

 Ready to Start?
 Your Tai Chi Walking Plan!